PraveenKumarSridhar/PraveenkumarSridhar/README.md

 ### Hey there 👋

-🤖 Machine Learning Engineer II at Citizen 🚀
+🤖 Data Scientist 4 at Meta🚀

 👨‍💻 Hello there!
-I'm Praveen Kumar Sridhar, a dedicated Machine Learning Engineer with a knack for fine-tuning algorithms to keep online communities safe.
-Currently, I'm on a thrilling journey as a part of the Citizen's team, where I specialize in building a Notification System.
+I'm Praveen Kumar Sridhar, a dedicated Machine Learning Engineer/Data Scientist.
+Previously, I was on a thrilling journey as a part of the Citizen's team, where I specialized in building a Notification System.

 📚 My academic journey led me to Northeastern University, where I delved into the captivating world of Machine Learning and Deep Learning.
 During my time there, I had the privilege of contributing to NLP Research.